kuszturareka/HQ/README.md

 **Tavern Brawl** – This is a weekly event where players get to play special matches (sometimes against other players, sometimes against the computer), with special rules.

 [https://www.atablefullofjoy.com/what-is-hearthstone/#:~:text=Hearthstone%20is%20a%20fun%2C%20free,to%20learn%20and%20massively%20fun.]

-The purpose of this Hearthstone quiz is mostly fun.
-By answering a few questions, you can get a general idea of what Hero may suit you.

 Hero cards represent the players in the game.
 They govern how much health the players have remaining, what cards they can put in their deck, and detail the style of the deck.